 Despite recent trends that claim that bread is “bad,” bread can be beneficial to your kidney friendly diet.

-Bread is a source of carbohydrates as well as other vitamins and minerals such as B-vitamins.
+Bread is a source of carbohydrates- the primary source of energy for our brain.
+Additionally, bread is rich in vitamins and minerals such as B-vitamins.

 These nutrients are necessary for an adequate kidney-friendly diet.